TigranG8403/ping-pong/README.md

 #En

-#The exe file is located in the "main" folder.
+#The .exe file is located in the "main" folder.

 #License: "Creative Commons"